We are open as usual: Tuesdays to Fridays 10am-5pm and Saturdays 10am-4pm.

 Before moving to Devon, Emma spent ten years as Education Curator at the Geffrye Museum of English Domestic Interiors in London.
 During this time, the museum twice received the Sandford Award for Heritage Education.
 She developed the activity plan for the Unlocking the Geffrye capital project, helping secure major NLHF and Arts Council England grants.
 The reimagined museum – now the Museum of the Home – went on to receive a RIBA London Award.

-Alongside her leadership role, Emma works as a freelance consultant, with clients including the V&A, the Quentin Blake Centre for Illustration, and the Bath Royal Literary and Scientific Institution.
+Alongside her leadership role, Emma works as a freelance consultant, with clients including Powderham Castle, the V&A, the Quentin Blake Centre for Illustration and the Bath Royal Literary and Scientific Institution.

-She holds a BA in Book Illustration and Conservation, an MA in Heritage Education, and is a Chartered Curator.
-Her specialisms include public engagement with an emphasis on social inclusion, contemporary interpretation of Enlightenment collections, and the strategic development of cultural heritage sites -particularly the sensitive adaptation of listed buildings for creative and educational use.
+She holds a BA in Book Illustration and Conservation, an MA in Heritage Education and is a Chartered Curator.
+Her specialisms include strategic collections management, conservation and curatorial practice, inclusive public engagement with an emphasis on social inclusion, the contemporary interpretation of Enlightenment collections, capital development and the long-term care and enhancement of cultural heritage sites – particularly the sensitive adaptation of listed buildings for creative, cultural and educational use.

-Emma is a founder and strategic advisor to the Exeter Heritage Partnership, a network partner for Exeter UNESCO City of Literature, and an Associate of the Museums Association.
+Emma is a founder and strategic advisor to the Exeter Heritage Partnership; a member of the Culture Theme Group of the Exeter Partnership; a network partner for Exeter UNESCO City of Literature and an Associate of the Museums Association.

 …………………………………………………………………………………………………………………………….